Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 finds itself in, even in our day.
 Many see Adam as having had a choice in the matter, and he made the

 wrong choice, so God became very angry with him.
-But I see it much differently; Adam had no choice in
+But I see it much differently; Adam had little choice in

-the matter, for Adam actually followed the great command to love.
-I will explain this in a moment.
-God
+the matter, for he actually followed the great command to love; explained in a moment.
+God did not

-did not overlook Adam's sin.
-He said Adam would die, and he surely did die after 930 years; all mankind
+overlook Adam's sin.
+He said Adam would die, and he surely did die after 930 years; all mankind has

-has suffered in this way as well.
+suffered in this way as well.
 However, it could have been worse.
-After all, Elohim was compassionate
+After all, Elohim was compassionate and

-and loving in clothing them and sending them forth from the garden, barring their way in that day to the
+loving in clothing them and sending them forth from the garden, barring their way in that day to the tree

-tree of life so that they would not live forever in that condition.
-A greater Adam was on the horizon; and
+of life so that they would not live forever in that condition.
+A greater Adam was on the horizon; and one